Han Tong-il: Background

-Han was born in Hamheung, South Hamgyong, Korea, an area now part of North Korea.
+Han was born in Kankō (now Hamhung, North Korea), Korea, Empire of Japan.
 He began learning the piano and musical composition from his father at the age of 4.
 He fled south during the Korean War, ending up in Seoul.
 He was a guest on the classic American game show, I've Got a Secret, hosted by Steve Allen.
-Han's secret was that, as a young child, he was discovered by Staff Sergeant, JJ "Mike" Egan, during the Korean War and General Samuel E. Anderson arranged a tour at the USA bases in Japan where they raised money for the young child.
+Han's secret was that, as a young child, he was discovered by Staff Sergeant JJ "Mike" Egan during the Korean War, and General Samuel E. Anderson arranged a tour at the US bases in Japan where they raised money for the young child.

+Han died on December 29, 2024, at the age of 83.

 Musical career

-Han left South Korea on 1 June 1954.
-He went to the USA with General Anderson to attend Juilliard, where his teachers included Rosina Lhévinne.
+Han left South Korea on June 1, 1954.
+He went to the US with General Anderson to attend Juilliard, where his teachers included Rosina Lhévinne.
 In 1965, at 23, he won the prestigious Leventritt Competition.

-Han has performed with many of the finest orchestras around the world, among them the New York Philharmonic, Chicago Symphony, Los Angeles Philharmonic, Cleveland Orchestra, Detroit Symphony, London Philharmonic, Royal Philharmonic, Scottish National Orchestra, Oslo Philharmonic, Monte Carlo Orchestra, Rotterdam Philharmonic, Polish Radio National Orchestra, Budapest Radio Symphony Orchestra, and Russian National Symphony, among many others.
-The conductors with whom he has collaborated include Bernard Haitink, Herbert Blomstedt, Edo de Waart, Rafael Frühbeck de Burgos, Charles Dutoit, Lukas Foss, Eugen Jochum, Raymond Leppard, Robert Shaw, Stanisław Skrowaczewski, and David Zinman.
+Han had performed with many of the finest orchestras around the world, among them the New York Philharmonic, Chicago Symphony, Los Angeles Philharmonic, Cleveland Orchestra, Detroit Symphony, London Philharmonic, Royal Philharmonic, Scottish National Orchestra, Oslo Philharmonic, Monte Carlo Orchestra, Rotterdam Philharmonic, Polish Radio National Orchestra, Budapest Radio Symphony Orchestra, and Russian National Symphony, among many others.
+The conductors with whom he had collaborated include Bernard Haitink, Herbert Blomstedt, Edo de Waart, Rafael Frühbeck de Burgos, Charles Dutoit, Lukas Foss, Eugen Jochum, Raymond Leppard, Robert Shaw, Stanisław Skrowaczewski, and David Zinman.